1.1 The name of this organization shall be the Western Association of Map Libraries.

 9.8 The Executive Board may establish standing and/or ad hoc committees to carry out tasks in accordance with the policies and procedures of the Association.

 9.9 The Executive Board may appoint, hire, or otherwise engage the services of members or non-members for positions, tasks and duties that fulfill the needs of the Association.

 9.10 The Executive Board may review and adjust these positions and duties as required.

 9.11 The Executive Board may grant honoraria to members or non-members engaged in fulfilling such positions, tasks or duties.

 9.12 The Executive Board may establish regular or special publications and establish subscription rates for serials and prices for special publications.
 The Executive Board may approve content and format.

 10.1 The following states of the United States and provinces of Canada shall comprise the Principal Region for the purpose of selecting the sites of general meetings of the Membership:

-Alaska, Alberta, Arizona, British Columbia, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, Wyoming
+Alaska, Alberta, Arizona, British Columbia, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington, Wyoming

 11.1 The fiscal year extends from July 1 through June 30.
 The fiscal year shall be the standard year for operation of the Association's business, including the payment of membership dues and rendering of financial statements.